SriramKrishnan8/sanskrit-heritage/README.md

 ## 🛠 Installation

 ### 1. Install via pip

 ```bash
 pip install sanskrit-heritage
 ```

 ### System Requirements

-This package comes with pre-compiled Ocaml binaries that work out-of-the-box on most standard systems (Ubuntu, Debian, Fedora, macOS, etc.).
+This package comes with pre-compiled OCaml binaries that work out-of-the-box on most standard systems (Ubuntu, Debian, Fedora, macOS, etc.).
 No manual installation of OCaml or system libraries is usually required.

 **Troubleshooting:** In the rare event that you see an error like `libgdbm.so.6: cannot open shared object file`, you can install the missing libraries: